-Due to their size, scope, speed and operability, the use of drones facilitates the realization of activities, currently are used for various purposes, from support for emergencies or natural disasters, security, cartography, research, recreation, advertising, even in countries such as China and Iceland deliver products and food, as well as being operated by armies and police forces.
+Due to their size, scope, speed, and operability, the use of drones facilitates the realization of activities, currently being used for various purposes, from support for emergencies or natural disasters, security, cartography, research, recreation, advertising, and even in countries such as China and Iceland deliver products and food, as well as being operated by armies and police forces.

 The Circular classifies SARS according to their weight and category into a) micro (2 kg or less), b) small (from 2.1 kg to 25 kg), and c) large (25 kg or more); and according to their use in a) Recreational Private, b) Non-commercial Private, and c) Commercial.

-Some of the main requirements and limitations for the operation of RPAS, applicable for any of the categories and type of use, are detailed below:
+Some of the main requirements and limitations for the operation of RPAS, applicable for any of the categories and types of use, are detailed below:

 They may not be used to transport dangerous goods and/or substances prohibited by law, nor to use or transport weapons or explosives.

 They may not be operated in open or closed places where more than 12 people meet.

 They must be operated during the official hours between sunrise and sunset.

 The pilot is responsible for their operation, use, and in case of incident or accident, damage, and/or injury caused by it.

 The pilot must pilot the aircraft in the line of sight, so the pilot must be able to see the aircraft throughout the flight to know its location, attitude, altitude, and direction.

 The pilot is responsible for complying with all federal and local laws, regulations, and rules related to national security, public safety, protection of privacy, and intellectual property, among others.